 The major symptom of this mild respiratory infection is a cough that sounds like a goose honking.
 The more the dog coughs, the more irritated and inflamed the trachea becomes.
 In a multi-pet household, a dog with kennel cough should be isolated from other dogs and their bowls cleaned and disinfected.
 Kennel cough tends to pass within a couple of weeks, and any coughing with it.

-If you have a young puppy who is consistently coughing after drinking water, it could signal a more serious health issue.
+If a dog coughs after drinking water, especially if that dog is a young puppy, it could signal a more serious health issue.
 A hypoplastic trachea is a genetic abnormality.
 “Hypoplastic” means “underdeveloped,” and usually refers to the rings of cartilage that give the trachea its shape.
 The effect of this inherited condition is that the windpipe does not develop to its full size or width.
 This disorder primarily affects puppies from short-muzzled breeds, technically referred to as “brachycephalic.”